A Wildwoods Campaign Prologue

 Frostgrave has become too crowded these days.

 Luckily, you encountered a shady trader, in an equally shady tavern, trying to sell you a map of Felstad prior to the big cataclysm.
 But, you already bought five equally useless maps.
-Just before you wanted to dismiss the trader, you noticed something peculiar on the map.
+As you wanted to dismiss the trader, you noticed something peculiar on the map.
 A small indication at the corner of the map: an arrow pointing at the city’s old hinterland, the so-called Wildwoods, and the inscription “Temple of – scribbles -“.

-Intrigued by the opportunity of the new, you decided to mount an expedition into these Wildwoods.
+Intrigued by the opportunity of the new, you decided to mount an expedition into said Wildwoods.
 Having prepared supply and equipment (and bought better maps), you sent out an vanguard party, while you finish any open business in the city.

 The Wildwoods have become rather crowded these days…